PrenerLab/redliningPilot/docs/models_asthma.md

 x2_names = ['CDPROP','BLACK', 'POVERTY', 'MEDICAID', 'TANF', 'SNAP', 'RENT', 'UNINS']
 x2 = np.array([db.by_col(var) for var in x2_names]).T
 ```

+We check a couple of the arrays quickly to make sure they have the
+correct
+shape:

 ``` python
 print(y.shape)